 A reset command from either the front panel Reset button or External Reset input will cause a one-time reset command to the monitor.
-If the reset command is maintained longer than 500 milliseconds, the monitor will resume monitoring functions and the Reset command will then provide input to the Diagnostic Display mode (see Section Error!
-Reference source not found.).
+If the reset command is maintained longer than 500 milliseconds, the monitor will resume monitoring functions and the Reset command will then provide input to the Diagnostic Display mode (see Section 2.18).